Here’s our pole barn house design guide covering popular features, kits, cost and some pros & cons.

-The most authentic and iconic of all – Pole Barn houses are known for affordability and sweeping historical characteristics.
-They have been a part of America’s lush landscape for centuries, but, due to the emergence of much fancier architectural home styles, they seemed to disappear.
+The most authentic and iconic of all โ pole barn houses are known for affordability and sweeping historical characteristics.
+They have been a part of Americaโs lush landscape for centuries, but they seemed to disappear due to the emergence of much fancier architectural home styles.

-Now, with the re-recognition of the Pole Barn houses in America and the homeowners paying detailed attention to the same, we see a sudden demand for these homes across the country.
+With the re-recognition of pole barn houses in America and homeowners paying detailed attention to them, we see a sudden demand for these homes across the country.

 Post frame construction can use a variety of different types of foundations to adapt to different weather conditions.
 The way they are constructed with large supports allows for larger windows and provides more room for insulation making them more energy efficient.